csqsami/csqsami/README.md

 UX Researcher &  Designer
 --------------------------

-I have 2+ years of experience as a UX Researcher and Designer, and I'm always looking to learn and help out in the community.
+I have 3 years of professional experience as a UX Researcher and Designer, and I'm always looking to learn and help out in the community.
 I also have experience in HTML, CSS, Javascript, Java.

 * 🌍  I'm based in Kuala Lumpur, Malaysia with global experience in London and Singapore
 * 👩‍🎓 My background is in Human Computer Interaction (HCI) and Architecture